TheNaila/ML_SentimentAnalysis/README.md

 Finally, I use an SVC algorithm to classify the sentiment of the data, followed by other algorithms to gage the results across different classification algorithms.

-Note: If you are going to run this on your own computer, please ensure that you have the csv files in the same folder as the Jupyter Notebook.
-This program is very computationally expensive.
-But with the files, it should take roughly 10 minutes.